Policy Reference (Jul 2017)

 Use an HTTP endpoint instead of Jetty if you want to use rate-limited and throttling policies.
 Due to a limitation in the Jetty transport, rate-limiting and throttling policies do not work on an API that uses a Jetty inbound endpoint.

 To use policies on a private server, you can apply policies in API Manager, download the policies to API Gateway runtime or Mule 3.8.0 or later runtime through the runtime Anypoint Platform agent.
 Policies are stored in each runtime /policies folder.
-Each runtime is configured with the client id and client secret for the API Manager account.
+Each runtime is configured with the client ID and client secret for the API Manager account.
 This defines the connection between the Anypoint Platform agent and the Anypoint Platform account.

 After setting an API URL for an API version, you can use controls in Applications, Policies, and SLA Tiers.
-When you click Apply New Policy, a list of out-of-the-box policies and any custom policies added by your organization appears.
+When you click Apply New Policy, a list of MuleSoft-provided policies and any custom policies added by your organization appears.